brown-cs-224/Path-Stencil/README.md

   * You will be responsible for finding training data and training your model, so we consider this a fairly large undertaking.
   * Include at least one set of comparison images for before and after denoising, and describe your architecture and methods in your README.
 * Something else!
-  * This list is not meant to be exhaustive--if you’ve got another advanced feature in mind, go for it! (though you may want to ask a TA / the instructor first if you’re concerned about whether the idea is feasible)
+  * This list is not meant to be exhaustive--if you’ve got another advanced feature in mind, go for it! (though you may want to ask a TA orr the instructor first if you’re concerned about whether the idea is feasible)
   * You might consider looking through [a recent paper](https://www.arnoldrenderer.com/research/Arnold_TOG2018.pdf) written by the authors of the Arnold renderer for some advanced feature ideas.

 Any extra features you implement must be described in your README. **To get extra credit, you must also submit comparison images for each feature that you implement.**

 You can also get extra credit for sharing a scene you’ve created with the class **(2 points)**.
-Post the scene file(s) and a rendering of the scene to Piazza.
+Post the scene file(s) and a rendering of the scene to Slack.
 If your path tracer is built on top of your own ray tracer and uses a different scene file format than the one used by the barebones ray tracer we provide, or if you’ve modified our scene file format in any way, you should also post instructions for how to read your scene file format.

 ### Resources
 Feel free to use this stencil code to get started.